What if you could analyze cells, bacteria and particles? Fully automatically and in real time?

 ODIN combines a fast and sensitive camera with a high-performance processor system and smart analysis algorithms in a single device.

-A standard C-mount allows easy integration in experiments and the use of common microrscopes and optics.
+A standard C-mount allows easy integration in experiments and the use of common microscopes and optics.

 ODIN works completely autonomously and offers a user-friendly and feature-rich graphical user interface.